 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

 Summit Bridge Capital is a $100 million growth-stage technology fund that launched in January 2014.
-This fund is a joint venture between Atlantic Bridge Capital, based in Dublin, and WestSummit Capital from Beijing.
+This fund is a joint venture between Atlantic Bridge Capital, based in Dublin, and WestSummit Capital, located in Beijing.
 Originally known as the China Ireland Technology Growth Capital Fund, it focuses on investing in growth-stage technology companies that operate in both the Irish and Chinese markets.

 Summit Bridge Capital primarily targets growth-stage investments in sectors such as agtech, fintech, internet, software, semiconductors, cloud technology, clean technology, and medical technology.
-The fund seeks to capitalize on the synergies between the Irish and Chinese technology landscapes, focusing on companies that have a presence or strategic interest in both regions.
+The fund seeks to capitalize on the unique opportunities presented by the Irish and Chinese technology markets, focusing on companies that have a presence or strategic interest in both regions.

-The firm typically invests in Series C and D rounds, indicating a preference for companies that have already demonstrated market traction and are poised for significant growth.
+The firm typically invests in Series C and D rounds, indicating a preference for companies that have already demonstrated significant traction and are poised for further growth.
 The check sizes are aligned with growth-stage funding, allowing the firm to support its portfolio companies effectively.
-Summit Bridge Capital's investment strategy emphasizes the importance of cross-border relationships, which it believes are crucial for success in the rapidly evolving tech sector.
+Summit Bridge Capital's investment strategy emphasizes the importance of cross-border relationships, aiming to bridge the gap between the two markets and facilitate collaboration among its portfolio companies.

 While specific details about the other four portfolio companies are not disclosed, the fund's focus on technology sectors such as agtech and fintech suggests a diverse range of investments within these industries.
-The fund's strategy of bridging the Irish and Chinese markets likely influences its selection of portfolio companies, aiming for those that can leverage opportunities in both regions.
+The fund's strategy of targeting growth-stage companies allows it to engage with firms that are already scaling and have established market presence.

 Elaine Coughlan - Co-founder of Summit Bridge Capital and a general partner at Atlantic Bridge Capital.
 She is a notable figure in the Irish venture capital scene and has a strong background in technology investments.

 David Lam - Principal at Atlantic Bridge Capital, involved in the China-Europe bridge initiatives.
-He has experience in fostering cross-border technology investments.
+He has experience in cross-border investments and technology sectors.

-As of April 2026, Summit Bridge Capital has not made any public investments or announcements since the acquisition of DecaWave in 2020.
-The firm appears to be inactive in terms of new investments, with no visible activity reported from 2019 to 2026.
+As of April 2026, Summit Bridge Capital has not made any public investments since the acquisition of DecaWave in 2020.
+The firm appears to be inactive in terms of new investments, with no announcements regarding follow-on funds or new vehicles.

 What are Summit Bridge Capital's investment criteria?

 Summit Bridge Capital focuses on growth-stage technology companies, particularly in sectors like agtech, fintech, and other core technology areas.
-The firm looks for companies with a presence or strategic interest in both the Irish and Chinese markets.
+The firm looks for companies that have a presence or strategic interest in both the Irish and Chinese markets.

 How can I pitch to Summit Bridge Capital?

 Founders interested in pitching to Summit Bridge Capital should prepare a detailed presentation that outlines their business model, market opportunity, and growth strategy.
-A warm introduction through industry connections may enhance the chances of securing a meeting.
+The firm prefers companies that demonstrate traction and have a clear path to scaling their operations.

 What makes Summit Bridge Capital different from other investors?